cp-algorithms/cp-algorithms/src/dynamic_programming/intro-to-dp.md

   <dd>a technique used to solve various problems related to trees, such as finding the longest path, computing subtree properties, or counting certain structures within the tree. </dd>

   <dt>Range Dynamic Programming</dt>
-  <dd>FinRange Dynamic Programming is a technique used to solve problems where you need to find optimal solutions for subranges within a given range or array. </dd>
+  <dd>Range Dynamic Programming is a technique used to solve problems where you need to find optimal solutions for subranges within a given range or array. </dd>

 </dl>